Tag Archives: Troubleshooting

 Microsoft Forms Troubleshooting

-So far some findings I came up with during last Microsoft forms troubleshooting… I’ll keep them here just as a reminder for myself or it might help you to troubleshoot Microsoft forms.
+So far some findings I came up with after several Microsoft forms troubleshooting sessions… I’ll keep all the gotchas here as “how to” guide for myself.
+I’d be glad if this also helps you troubleshoot your Microsoft forms.

-You know, a user can create a form.
+You know, a user can create a Microsoft form.
 Then user can share it.
 There are two kind of links –

 • to respond